Inline Packing Systems – the need for speed

 Twin level conveyors can be used to cleverly merge the correct documentation with the right product, and cameras and barcode readers constantly check the entire system for accuracy.

-Greener and more sustainable solutions
+Greener and more sustainable packaging systems

 With the shift towards more environmentally friendly solutions it’s vital that, wherever possible, packaging is kept to the absolute minimum.
 Fit to size technology is becoming more frequently used in carton packaging machinery, designed to use the minimum amount of packaging for a less costly and greener solution.
 Gone are the days of receiving big boxes for a small product, full of wasted space, large amounts of infill material and expensive shipping costs.